jasongrimes/grimesit-mm/_pages/services.md

 From bare metal to cloud,
 from server to VM to container to serverless, I've scaled real-world systems for decades.
 Before that, I was a network engineer in Silicon Valley.
-For me the "full stack" goes down to TCP/IP.
+For me the "full stack" includes the OSI network layers.

 ### Development environments